ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 areas.

 While having SMART sounds really good, there are some nuances to consider.
-One of the commond pitfalls is that it may create a false sense of security.
+One of the common pitfalls is that it may create a false sense of security.
 That is, a perfectly good SMART data is NOT an indication that the drive won't fail the next minute.
 The reverse is also true - some drives may function perfectly even with not-so-good-looking SMART data.
 However, as studies indicate, given